MatthewLabasan/arl-project/Journal.md

 # 7/30/24
 Today, I learned more React basics and began planning my frontend.
 It will be a simple two buttons to handle the user input for now, and in the future, I will put a user management page and handle auth.
 I learned specifics about props and componenets and how to implement buttons and state handlers.

+# 7/31/24
+Today I worked on my CSS, but it has been difficult.
+Going to try to move on and handle the inputs, and implement the emailing tonight.